aminography/WorldCitiesApp/README.md

 # World Cities App

-This is a sample project which shows how to deal with prefix search for large amount of records, such as cities of the world.
+This is a sample project which shows how to deal with prefix search for large amount of records, like cities of the world.
-To achieve this, I have implemented the [Radix Tree](https://en.wikipedia.org/wiki/Radix_tree) data structure and used it in an application with a Clean Architecture organization.
-In this document I will explain the points about the data structure and architecture.
+To achieve this, I have implemented the [RadixTree](https://en.wikipedia.org/wiki/Radix_tree) data structure with the ability to retrieve data with `offset` and `limit` used for pagination.
+To gain more from separation of concerns, the whole app is organized by Clean Architecture.
+In this document I will explain some points about the data structure as well as the architecture.

 Table of Contents
 -----------------